 Enviromin staff work as a team on most projects, utilizing unique skill sets to advance project goals.
-Dr. Kirk and Mr. Williams each bring 30 years of scientific and management expertise in mining geochemistry and hydrogeology.
-They are supported by a strong team providing custom laboratory services, development and implementation of laboratory analytical programs, data management, hydrologic and geochemical modeling using PHREEQC, and Geochemist’s Workbench, as well as statistical analysis and modeling with R software.
+Dr. Kirk and the senior staff bring more than 60 years of scientific and management expertise in mining geochemistry, biology, and environmental consulting services.
+They are supported by a strong team providing custom laboratory services, development and implementation of laboratory analytical programs, data management, hydrologic and geochemical modeling using PHREEQC, and Geochemist’s Workbench, as well as programing, statistical analysis, and modeling with R and Python programs.

 Dr. Lisa B. Kirk

 Dr. Lisa Kirk is Principal Geochemist and President of Enviromin, Inc. She received her BA from the University of Pennsylvania in Geology and Environmental Studies and her MS at the University of Colorado, Boulder in Aqueous Geochemistry.
 Her Ph.D. work was done in Ecology and Environmental Science at Montana State University, Bozeman.
 Dr. Kirk’s expertise lies in the biogeochemistry of mined materials, and their assessment throughout the mine life cycle.
 She has completed numerous environmental geochemistry investigations throughout the U.S. and in Canada, South America, and Africa in 30 years of practice.
 She is a licensed Professional Geologist in the states of Wyoming and Washington, a Registered Member of the Society of Mining, Metallurgy and Exploration, and a Qualified Person under Canada’s NI 43-101.